ssameershahid/coworking-space-app/client/public/assets/README.md

 ## File Structure:
 ```
 client/public/assets/
+├── ck-app-audio.wav          # HARDCODED notification sound (100% volume)
-├── notification-sound.wav    # Default notification sound
+├── notification-sound.wav    # Backup notification sound
 └── README.md                 # This file
 ```

 ## Technical Notes:
 - Audio files are served statically from the `/assets/` directory
-- The system supports MP3, WAV, and OGG formats
+- The system uses WAV format for optimal compatibility
-- Volume control is available in the dashboard
+- Volume is hardcoded to 100% for maximum notification impact
 - Fallback to generated sound if custom audio fails
+- No user controls - audio is automatically managed by the system